uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-structured-data.md

 If the submission throws errors or claims the submission to be invalid, it will be the submitter's task to fix the submission.
 The best first step is to go through the outputs from the individual entities, as seen in the previous section.
 The error fields will give a rough description of what failed the validation check.
 The most common problems are simple issues such as spelling errors, mislabeled properties, or missing required fields.

-## Learning More About the Existing Submission

-When viewing a project, clicking on a node name will allow the user to view the records in that node.
-From here a user can download, view, or completely delete records associated with any project for which they have delete access.

-![Node Click][Node Click]

-![Node Information][Node Informatin]

 <!--Links -->